Monmouth School: The school in the 21st century

 With over 700 pupils, the school offered boarding and day places as well as preparatory departments.
 A range of GCSE, A and AS-level subjects were available.
 Tatler's (2020) Schools Guide noted its strong academic performance.
 The school charges fees for attendance; for January 2025, the annual fees were: £25,245 for day pupils, and £48,702 for boarders.
 The school operated a substantial bursary programme.
 In September 2018, Monmouth School was renamed Monmouth School for Boys after a merger of all five Haberdashers' Company Schools in Monmouth.
-The Foundation now operates under the name Haberdashers' Monmouth Schools and comprises: Monmouth School for Boys (formerly Monmouth School), Monmouth School for Girls (formerly Haberdashers' Monmouth School for Girls or HMSG), Monmouth School Boys' Prep (formerly The Grange), Monmouth School Girls' Prep (formerly Inglefield House) and Monmouth Schools Pre-Prep and Nursery (formerly Agincourt School).
+This operated under the name Haberdashers' Monmouth Schools until the further amalgamation in 2024, and comprised: Monmouth School for Boys (formerly Monmouth School), Monmouth School for Girls (formerly Haberdashers' Monmouth School for Girls or HMSG), Monmouth School Boys' Prep (formerly The Grange), Monmouth School Girls' Prep (formerly Inglefield House) and Monmouth Schools Pre-Prep and Nursery (formerly Agincourt School).

 Houses

 There were three age-divisions in the school; Lower (forms I and II) Middle (forms III, IV, and V) and Sixth form (forms VI.1 and VI.2).
 Within these divisions, the school operated a House system.
 As of December 2022, the houses were: